UQ-RCC/hpc-docs/policy/Bunya-User-Data-Spaces-Operational-Procedure.md

 ### /scratch/licenseddata

-51) /scratch/licenseddata houses licensed data sets for software and inout data sets.
+51) /scratch/licenseddata houses licensed data sets for software and input data sets.

 52) Access to data in /scratch/licenseddata is controlled by access groups.

-53) Bunya users may apply to store data sets and/or inout data that does not change once installed in /scratch/licenseddata.
+53) Bunya users may apply to store data sets and/or input data that does not change once installed in /scratch/licenseddata.

 54) Data in /scratch/licenseddata requires the set up of a procedure for granting access including required access agreements.